odysseyofnoises/EurKEY-Ultra/README.md

 <img src="screenshots/layout/mnemonic.png" width="800">

 This keyboard layout uses a system of ten keys to type accented characters.
-The number keys are used becase they stay the same on most keyboard layouts.
+The number keys are used becase they are in the same place on most keyboard layouts.
 The key to the left of 1 is also used, which is sometimes a 0, but usually something else, depending on the region.
 In order to understand which accents correspond to which number, you have to look at the shape of that number.
 Here's how to visualize the dead-key system:

 * AltGr + [key left of 1] → Grave.
 No visual mnemonic.
 Just remember it's next to the 1 key, which is used for acute.
 Examples: è, ì, à
 * AltGr + 1 → Acute.
 Top of the number 1 looks like an acute accent.
 Examples: ó, í, ú, also ł